 The AFM files that you have copied to AFM directory should be picked up next.

 See Chapter 11, "Using PDF in Oracle Reports" for more information on

 This section contains frequently asked questions (FAQs) pertaining to deploying a report to Unicode PDF output.

 Why is the formatting of my report not correct when using Unicode on UNIX, or why do I see misaligned text in the report?

 ttf2pt1 to create the AFM file,

 ttf2pt1 has a limitation in that it creates AFM files with metrics information for only the first 256 characters of the font.
-The first 256 characters are for Latin-1 characters.
-So, if your font contains more than 256 characters, metrics information will not be available for the additional characters.
+So, if you are using multiple languages in the report with a Unicode font like Arial Unicode MS, when you create the AFM file for UNIX, there will not be metrics information for the characters beyond the first 256 characters.
 Oracle Reports uses default metrics information contained in the AFM file when it encounters characters in the report that are not in the AFM file.
 These default metrics may not match the exact metrics of the characters used in the report.
 For this reason, formatting will not be correct.
-To avoid this situation when you are using characters beyond the first 256 characters of the font, you can use fixed width fonts where all the characters have the same width.
-For example, Miriam Fixed is a fixed width font for Hebrew and can be used to avoid formatting issues.
+To avoid formatting issues when you are using characters beyond the first 256 characters of the font, you can use fixed width fonts where all the characters have the same width.